-Since the day we first opened our photography studio in 1986, Joannie and I have always believed that as professional wedding & portrait photographers we should employ the best wedding photography equipment possible to handle just about any situation that comes up for our clients.
+Since the day we first opened our photography studio in 1986, Joannie and I have always believed that as professional wedding and portrait photographers we should employ the best wedding photography equipment possible to handle just about any situation that comes up for our clients.

-Our first film cameras and lenses were made by Hasselblad and our first professional lighting equipment for wedding formals and also our studio portraits was Speedotron Brownline and they both were amazing!
-We actually still use the Speedotron system at times in our studio and on location when we need tons of lighting power.
+Our first film cameras and lenses were made by Hasselblad and our first professional lighting equipment for wedding formals and also our studio portraits were Speedotron Brownline and they both were amazing!
+We actually still use the Speedotron system at times in our studio and on location when we need tons of additional lighting power.
 This was the core of our wedding photography equipment that we started our studio with.
 We definitely started out on the right foot!

 The word “photography” comes from the Greek φώς (phos) “light” + γραφίς (graphis) “stylus”, “paintbrush” or γραφή (graphê) “representation by means of lines” or “drawing”, together meaning “drawing with light.”
 Photographic lighting takes years to learn to do well, and there are literally hundreds of books written on the subject.